Meråker Line: World War I and beyond

 In 1927, the first pure through-passenger trains started operating in the summer, towards Sweden in the morning and back during the evening.
 From 1933 it operated all year.
 Through the 1920s and 1930s, many shorter distances received extra trains, and passenger and freight trains were gradually separated into separate trains.
-The traffic through Trondheim–Hell increased; commuter trains terminated at several different stations.
-From 1930, multiple units were also put into use on the line.
+The traffic through Trondheim–Hell increased; commuter trains terminated at several stations.
+From 1930, multiple units were also used on the line.

 World War II

-During the German occupation of Norway from 9 April 1940, traffic continued in ordinary fashion until 14 April, when a telephone message was misunderstood, and Norwegian military forces shot at a train they thought had Germans on board.
+During the German occupation of Norway from 9 April 1940, traffic continued ordinarily until 14 April, when a telephone message was misunderstood, and Norwegian military forces shot at a train they thought had Germans on board.
 After this, traffic on the line was halted.
-On the Swedish side of the border, 1 to 2 km of track was broken to hinder the Germans from using the line to access Sweden.
+On the Swedish side of the border, 1 to 2 km of the track was broken to hinder the Germans from using the line to access Sweden.
 Local traffic to Kopperå started again on 25 April.
-On 17 May, a multiple unit ran to Storlien with a general to discuss reopening the line.
+On 17 May, a train ran to Storlien with a general to discuss reopening the line.
 The answer was negative, but on 24 May, an agreement was struck.
 At the same time, military trains were put into use, from Snåsa and Steinkjer to Storlien, and onward to Narvik.
 After transport on the Ofoten Line to Narvik (via Sweden) was officially reopened on 2 August, there were regular trains from Trondheim via the Meråker Line to Narvik, with up to three trains a day.

 On 19 November 1940, a train with workers from Trondheim to the airport collided with the local train from Kopperå just east of Hommelvik Station.
 The Hommelvik train collision killed 22 people.
-The trains were supposed to have passed at Homnmelvik Station, but the engineer thought he had seen the other train, and had left the station.
-The accident occurred at 08:03, and was caused by there being virtually no light to see with, since all outdoor sources of light were covered.
+The trains were supposed to have passed at Homnmelvik Station, but the engineer thought he had seen the other train and had left the station.
+The accident occurred at 08:03 and was caused by there being virtually no light, since all outdoor sources of light were covered.
 On 23 January 1941, a coke and coal train from Sweden lost its braking between the border and Kopperå.
 The six back cars plus the caboose derailed just west of Kopperå Station, while the locomotive and 17 other trains continued their wild flight.
 The train derailed at Meråker Station, and the Meråker train derailment killed both the engineer and the stoker.

-The railway and its personnel were an active part of the Norwegian resistance movement during the war.
+During the war, the railway and its personnel were an active part of the Norwegian resistance movement.
 In particular, Swedish newspapers and literature were smuggled into the country, primarily by stokers, who hid the material in the coal.
-Also, people who were not able to flee to Sweden via the mountains, or needed to get out in a hurry, were sometimes smuggled on board the trains, primarily on German trains.
+Also, people who could not flee to Sweden via the mountains, or needed to get out in a hurry, were sometimes smuggled on board the trains, primarily on German trains.
 Illegal documents and microfilms were also smuggled out.
-For German transport trains, track-side employees tried to create "delays".
+For German transport trains, track-side employees tried to create "delays."